 Notwithstanding any other law, rule or regulation, an insurance policy that insures against loss or damage to property, which includes the loss of use and occupancy and business interruption, in force in this Commonwealth on March 6, 2020, which is the date of the Proclamation of Disaster Emergency concerning the coronavirus pandemic, shall be construed to include among the covered perils under the insurance policy coverage for business interruption due to global virus transmission or pandemic.

-Pennsylvania Senate Bill 1114 was proposed shortly after House Bill 2372, and provides similar relief for business owners; however, it also takes the House Bill one step further.
+Pennsylvania Senate Bill 1114 was proposed shortly after House Bill 2372 and provides similar relief for business owners; however, it goes further than the House Bill.
 The text of the bill provides:

 Notwithstanding any other law, rule or regulation, a policy of insurance insuring against a loss related to property damage, including the loss of use and occupancy and business interruption, shall be construed to include among the covered perils coverage for loss or property damage due to COVID-19 and coverage for loss due to a civil authority order related to the declared disaster emergency and exigencies caused by the COVID-19 disease pandemic.

-Not long after SB 1114 was proposed, the State Senate drew up SB 1127.
+Not long after SB 1114 was proposed, Senator Iovino proposed Senate Bill 1127.
 SB 1127 creates several rules of construction when it comes to Pennsylvania business interruption insurance policies.
-For example, the following are terms that would be defined by the bill:
+For example, the following are terms that the bill would define:

 - Property damage (within a structure): The bill provides that “if a person positively identified as having been infected with COVID-19 has been present” in a building, “that area of business activity shall be deemed to have experienced property damage.”